Congress takes wraps off proposed $1.7 trillion budget that could head off partial gov't. shutdown

 The U.S. has provided about $68 billion in previous rounds of military, economic and humanitarian assistance for Ukraine.
 Mr. Biden has requested more than $37 billion more.
 Congress is going further with Sen. Patrick Leahy, the Democratic chairman of the Senate Appropriations Committee, saying the spending package includes about $45 billion in emergency assistance to Ukraine.

-"Finalizing the omnibus is critical, absolutely critical for supporting our friends in Ukraine," said Senate Majority Leader Chuck Schumer, D-N.Y.
+"Finalizing the omnibus is critical, absolutely critical for supporting our friends in Ukraine," said Senate Majority Leader Chuck Schumer of New York.

 Republican leader Mitch McConnell has warned that if the fiscal year 2023 spending measure fails to gain bipartisan support this week, he would seek another short-term patch into next year, guaranteeing that the new Republican majority in the House would get to shape the package.